 A binding, legal document that you must complete for your student loan.
 The MPN can be completed via the web or will be mailed directly from the federal Department of Education to your permanent home address.
 By signing the MPN, you are allowing Lehigh University to award your student loans for multiple years based upon that one application.
 You only need to complete one MPN during your educational career at Lehigh.

-At Lehigh, we offer a limited number of merit-based scholarships, which are available to students with outstanding talents and extraordinary academic promise.
-When awarding merit aid, we take a holistic approach, looking beyond the numbers related to academic talent alone.
-We look at what a student contributes outside the classroom and also consider recommendations and personal essays.
+At Lehigh, we offer a limited number of merit-based scholarships to incoming freshman, which are available to students with outstanding talents and extraordinary academic promise.
+When awarding merit aid, the Office of Admissions takes a holistic approach, looking beyond the numbers related to academic talent alone.
+They look at what a student contributes outside the classroom and also consider recommendations and personal essays.